Autumn 2024Order now for delivery from week commencing 18th November for pot grown trees or December for bare-root or mixed tree orders.

 See also Black Worcester

-Since the 19th century pears have tended to be seen as the most refined of dessert fruits, so today it seems quite unusual to consider cooking with them.
+During the 19th century pears were redefined as dessert fruits, so today it seems quite unusual to consider cooking with them.
 However Black Worcester is a traditional English cooking pear from the 16th century.
 It has a coarse hard sharp flesh - which is transformed by slow cooking.
 This is the ideal variety for stewed pear recipes.

 The tree is easy to grow and not usually troubled by disease, but it needs another pear tree nearby to pollinate it.